Tax Advantages for Condos

 There are over 6.6 million vacation homes in the U.S., and the Lake of the Ozarks provides one of the best, lowest taxed, lowest closing costs, and most affordable opportunities to get into this growing market.
-This year I have sold Condos to buyers from California, Florida, the Midwest and many other states as well.
+No hurricanes, no wildfires, and while some of these people don't know how to drive a boat on plane properly, I have yet to see a Tsunami either.
+This year I have sold Condos to buyers from California, Florida, the Midwest, and many other states as well.
 Some have bought for personal use, others as rentals, and some for future retirement homes.

 The tax rules on vacation condos are the same as they are for your primary residence, meaning you get to deduct the mortgage interest expense and property taxes.
 To illustrate, if the principal and interest portion of your mortgage and property taxes amount to $1,000 a month (P&I payment + your annual tax bill/12), the federal government's subsidy amounts to $270, assuming you're in the 27 percent tax bracket.
 Thus, the tax-savings effectively reduces the out-of-pocket cost to $730 a month ($1000 - $270 = $730.)
 Not a bad deal at all.

 When you use the condo as a rental and as a vacation home for yourself, it can become interesting on your tax return.
 If you own a vacation condo and you don't rent it out, the rules are simple, and like your primary residence, you get to deduct the interest you paid on the mortgage and the real estate taxes on the property.
 You can even rent the property 14 days or less and you don't even have to report that income to the IRS.
 Simple enough.